betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 GPS Rescue will have improved eading control if reliable, accurate Mag information is available, especially during ascents and descents on windy days.

+## Summary

+- please read _all_ of this document before using a magnetometer (3D compass)
+- the firmware must be custom built to include Mag support
+- the magnetometer must power up at the same time as the flight controller
+- the CLI `status` command must show the correct hardware as being connected
+- the magnetometer must be oriented correctly, and the orientation must be checked
+- the magnetometer must be calibrated accurately
+- the user must set the local declination angle in the CLI
+- the user must confirm that the reported heading is correct while in flight, from mag alone
+- the user must get GPS Rescue working properly, without Mag, before enabling the Mag
+- the user must make careful tests of GPS Rescue when adding Mag.
+With Mag, the initial rotation/climb phase, and the descent phase, should show more accurate heading control, especially in windy conditions.
+If it makes no difference to the rescue, or causes problems, don't use it.

 :::danger
-DO NOT enable Mag if you rely on GPS rescue, unless you are ABSOLUTELY CERTAIN that the Mag data is accurate and reliable!
+DO NOT enable Mag if you rely on GPS rescue, until you are ABSOLUTELY CERTAIN that the Mag data is accurate and reliable!
 :::

 ## What is a Magnetometer? {#magnetometer-explanation}